valhuber/postgres-docker-compose/readme.md

 * create projects with a sparse `devops/docker-compose` - the compose file and the dockerfile, with a readme to say where to find the sample and further doc.

+I an inclined toward this, but very interested in your thoughts.